 4. Trade Your Equity Temporarily for a Home Equity Line of Credit (HELOC): A Home Equity Line of Credit can help you access lower-cost funds so you can top up your investments or TFSA contribution for the year.
 It can also help you pay for renovations, vacations, or even free up funds you can gift to your kids or grandkids for a down payment on their own first home.
 These lines of credit can be paid down with flexible terms, and there is typically no penalty to pay them off entirely at any time.

 5. Improve Your Credit Score: Having a strong credit score increases the number of options available to you when it comes to borrowing money.
 Generally, the stronger your credit score, the lower interest you pay when you borrow money, therefore reducing your total cost of borrowing.

-In some cases, a mortgage checkup may show that refinancing could improve your mortgage strategy.
+In some cases, a mortgage checkup may show that a refinance home loan could improve your mortgage strategy.
 In other cases, the best plan of action may be no action at all.
 If you’d like some help figuring what options might be best for you, contact our team of Kelowna mortgage brokers today!
 We have an extensive network of private lenders in Kelowna and would be happy to help you find the best options for your financial needs.